 - Follow the on-screen instructions to authorise.

-Skip the installation section below and go straight to the Add Widget section.
+Skip the installation section below and continue from the Add Widget section.

-Non-Xibo Cloud Hosting customers please follow the full installation steps as detailed below.
+Non-Xibo Cloud Hosted customers please follow the full installation steps as detailed below.

 Access to the Twitter API is protected and so users must register for an API key which is then entered into the Twitter Module in the Xibo CMS.

 Connecting to Twitter

 - Obtain an API key and API secret from Twitter and then log in to your Twitter account.

 Please note: You will need to apply for a Twitter developer account if you are not already approved, using the above Twitter link.